Whats The Lcm Of 8 And 12

 The LCM finds applications in various areas of computer science, such as:

-- Scheduling Algorithms: In operating systems, the LCM can be used to schedule tasks that need to be synchronized.
-For example, if two processes need to perform certain actions at regular intervals, the LCM of their periods can be used to determine when they will both perform those actions simultaneously.
+• Scheduling Algorithms: In operating systems, the LCM can be used to schedule tasks that need to be synchronized.
+Here's one way to look at it: if two processes need to perform certain actions at regular intervals, the LCM of their periods can be used to determine when they will both perform those actions simultaneously.

-- Cryptography: Number theory, including concepts like the LCM, plays a crucial role in modern cryptography.
+• Cryptography: Number theory, including concepts like the LCM, makes a real difference in modern cryptography.
 While the LCM itself may not be directly used in cryptographic algorithms, the underlying principles of number theory are essential for ensuring the security of these algorithms.

 Data Analysis and Statistics